CosmWasm/sylvia-book/src/basics/state.md

 }
 ```

-First of all adding parameter to the `instantiate` method added it as a field to the `InstantiateMsg`.
+First, adding parameter to the `instantiate` method added it as a field to the `InstantiateMsg`.
 It also caused `dispatch` to pass this field to the `instantiate` method.
 Thanks to sylvia we don't
-have to tweak every function, entry point or message and are actions are limited only to modyfing
+have to tweak every function, entry point or message and are actions are limited only to modifying
 the method.

 ## Next step